AlpacaTravel/object-assign-reducer/README.md

 const rules = [
   {
     // Setup a matching rules to take the before value, and the after value
+    // Return true when we want to match against this rule
     match: (before, after) =>
       // Category does has changed
       before.category !== after.category &&